Putting animals on the political map this Queensland election

 Ending puppy farming

 Eleven bull terrier puppies leaning on a gate on a puppy farm.
+They are standing on a dirt patch and their bowl is empty.

 Puppy farming involves intensively breeding dogs for profit with little to no consideration for their welfare.
 Dogs living in these facilities often suffer from overcrowding, confinement, and a lack of basic care or veterinary treatment.
 They may never have the chance to socialise with humans or other dogs.
 As a result, these dogs and their puppies often develop serious health and behavioural problems.
 Without strong, enforceable standards, puppy farmers will continue to operate in Queensland.